cbor-wg/update-8610-grammar/draft-ietf-cbor-update-8610-grammar.md

-2. The updated ABNF grammar makes it a bit more explicit that the number given after the optional dot is special, not giving the CBOR "additional information" as it is with other uses of `#` in CDDL.
+2. The updated ABNF grammar makes it a bit more explicit that the number given after the optional dot is special, not giving the CBOR "additional information" for tags and simple values as it is with other uses of `#` in CDDL.
    (Adding this observation to {{Section 2.2.3 of -cddl}} is the subject of {{Err6575}}; it is correctly noted in {{Section 3.6 of -cddl}}.)
    In hindsight, maybe a different character than the dot should have